shadowrake/gze_NXT/README.md

 ## What is the tech stack?
 Next.js, Node v.20/Edge (contact doesn't work on edge) runtime, mongodb with prisma layer, mainly Javascript with some typescript, tailwind

+## The project is dead and will not be updated